Intent – What is the purpose of our English curriculum?

+In addition to our phonics teachings, EYFS, KS1 and LKS2, children read independently on a regular basis to an adult in school.
+In UKS2, children who need more individual reading support will receive help on a one-to-one or small group basis.
 In EYFS and KS1, children access a wide range of books from the Oxford University Press.
-These include Floppy’s Phonics, Traditional Tales and Project X. These early stage reading materials are finely levelled, progressive and closely linked to a child’s phonic knowledge.
+These include Floppy’s Phonics, Traditional Tales and Project X. These books are finely levelled and phonetically matched, building reading confidence and stamina.
 The Tree Tops reading scheme is used in KS2 to support their reading journey, as well as a wide range of chapter books for the children to choose from.

-Whole class reading is taught through weekly reading lessons also known as RIC sessions (Retrieve, Inference, and Choice).
-These lessons are usually linked to a class reading text or the English unit the children are currently working on, but may also be linked to other areas of the curriculum such as Topic, Science or Maths.
-The stimulus for the RIC lesson may be taken from a variety of sources, including text extracts, film clips and songs.
+Whole class reading in Year 1 to Year 6 is taught through weekly reading lessons, also known as RIC sessions (Retrieve, Inference, and Choice).
+These lessons are linked to a class reading text or the English unit the children are currently working on.
+In KS1 these lessons will be linked to the weekly ‘Success for All’ shared reader text.
+RIC lessons may also be linked to other areas of the curriculum such as Topic or Science.
+The stimulus for the RIC lesson may be taken from a variety of sources including text extracts, film clips and songs.
 Through RIC lessons key skills of retrieval, inference and identifying the writer’s use of language are modelled and misconceptions addressed.

 We follow the National Curriculum statutory requirements for spelling from Y1 to Y6.
 In KS1 we have devised our own spelling scheme for both Y1 and Y2.
 This provides children with a weekly spelling list to learn, comprising of the specific spelling patterns and high frequency words that children should know by the end of KS1.

 – Short term assessments aim to assess the children’s learning informally on a lesson by lesson basis and are key to our curriculum.
-These could include observations of groups, analysis of whole class feedback, the marking of work or short tests either in written or oral form.
+These could include observations of groups, analysis of whole class feedback, or the marking of work or short tests either in written or oral form.

 – Over the course of the year, each pupil in Y1-Y6 will submit an independent piece of writing to the ‘No More Marking’ scheme.
-This is then independently assessed and a report is forwarded to school.
+This is independently assessed and a report is forwarded to school.
 Results are used to inform future planning and ensures the credibility of our own assessments.

 – Medium term assessments are completed at the end of a half-term and individual pupil results are placed on O-Track (a data management system).
-In EYFS, the class teacher also keeps a highlighted grid, to show progress within the age bands outlined in ‘Development Matters.’
+In EYFS, the class teacher also keeps a highlighted grid to show progress within the age bands outlined in ‘Development Matters.’

 – PIRA (Progress in Reading Assessment) tests are taken by the children termly.
 These reinforce our own assessment judgements and feed in to future planning.

-– Long term assessments assess our children against national expectations.
+– Long term assessments track our children against national expectations.
 These are also used to provide extra information about individual children’s attainment and progress so that the teacher can report to the next teacher and the child’s parent.
 Furthermore, data will be used by SLT to brief the governing body, the staff and the LEA on overall progress towards the school’s end of year targets.

 The English subject leaders will use their expertise to support other teachers.
 A regular programme of monitoring will take place throughout the academic year, enabling the subject leaders to monitor the subject effectively.
 Monitoring will take the form of book scrutinies, pupil and teacher interviews, data analysis and learning walks.
-In Writing, staff also take part in the ‘No More Marking’ scheme, across year groups.
-This reaffirms our judgements and enables staff to see the children’s prior and post learning in addition to the learning of their own year group.
+In Writing, staff also take part in the ‘No More Marking’ scheme across year groups.
+This reaffirms our judgements and enables staff to see the children’s prior and post learning, in addition to the learning of their own year group.
 Staff can also evidence progression across year groups and phases.
-The monitoring cycle will evaluate current practice and the subject leader will be responsible for providing timely feedback, coaching and support.
+The monitoring cycle will evaluate current practices and the subject leader will be responsible for providing timely feedback, coaching and support.

 Impact – What knowledge and skills are obtained?

 |Our children become fluent and confident readers, who display a love of literature and a desire to expand their vocabulary.
 Having been exposed to a broad range of performance opportunities, both in class and in front of larger audiences, our children leave Tranmere Park as proficient speakers; able to communicate effectively as they continue their educational journey.
-Our progressive writing curriculum also results in a community of highly accomplished writers who are able to adapt their writing to suit different audiences and purposes.
+Our progressive writing curriculum also results in a community of highly accomplished writers, who are able to adapt their writing to suit different audiences and purposes.
 Cross-curricular writing opportunities ensure that our children are transferring these skills into other subjects; this enables them to develop a deeper understanding of grammar, punctuation and vocabulary.
 As a result, our attainment in English is above the national expectation at each key stage.
 It is our aim that children at Tranmere Park Primary School move on from us with highly developed English skills and a passion for literature, enabling them to access the next chapter in their learning journey.

 Further to the above, our Curriculum, at Tranmere Park, is designed to ensure that each and every child achieves or demonstrates the following: